ak9999/hadamard-opencl/README.md

 # Running

-First run create_arrays to create the files holding the numbers, then run HelloWorld to see it work.
+First run create_arrays to create the files holding the numbers, then run HelloWorld.

+Check results.txt to see what happened.